feathersui/feathersui-starling/documentation/help/markdown/page-indicator.md

 this.addChild( pages );
 ```

-The `pageCount` property.
+The number of symbols that a page indicator displays is controlled by the `pageCount` property.
 You'll see that the first symbol is automatically selected.
 If you tap the page indicator on the right side, it will advance to the next index.

 If we want to react to the selected index changing, we can add a listener for `Event.CHANGE`: